nitori/information-node/README.md

 data synchronized between various locations (cloud storage if you will) and keeping data safe with the help of encryption.

+The project supports POSIX-systems (Linux, BSD, Mac OS X, ..) and Microsoft Windows.

 # Features

-It supports POSIX-systems (Linux, BSD, Mac OS X, ..) and Microsoft Windows.

-The main differences to Dropbox or syncthing are:

-* no central server, instead peer-to-peer (similar to syncthing)

-* support for non-file data like e-mails, IM, ... including gateways that automatically fetch your e-mails, messages, etc into a node and sync it into your network.

-* graphical viewer that browses and searches all the data easily

-* built-in support for encryption, including storing data on a remote location just as fully asynchronously encrypted blob that can only be decrypted at your main site
+- synchronizes files and e-mails, instant messages, .. for supported services between any number of secure locations

+- full data encryption for remote backup locations supported

+- graphical viewer for browsing a node's contents and working with it

 Please note due to the advanced featureset (non-file support for e-mails, .. and encryption), this tool is slightly more work to learn and use than